-Profit attributable to owners of the parent company totaled ¥87.1 billion, down 7.4% year on year, or ¥6.9 billion.
+Profit attributable to owners of the parent company totaled \pm 70.2 billion, a decrease of 19.3% year on year, or \pm 16.8 billion, due to the decrease in operating profit and other factors.

 Note: "Business profit" is our original profit indicator and defined as sales minus the cost of sales, selling expenses, research and development expenses, and general and administrative expenses, to which share of profit of associates and joint ventures is then added.
 "Business profit" does not include other operating income or other operating expenses.